Please contact the Admissions team at firstname.lastname@example.org to enquire about place availability if applying

 Once your daughter is registered, you will automatically receive details about the entrance examination.
-Parents who are unsure whether their daughter is performing to the standard required for entry in Year 7 may wish to take advantage of opportunities for 11+ registered candidates to take a diagnostic assessment.
-This assessment is separate from the entrance examination and takes place at the same time as the exams for entry into Years 6.
-Girls taking the diagnostic assessment will still need to sit the entrance examination for the required year of entry in January with all registered candidates.
+Parents who are unsure whether their daughter is performing to the standard required for entry in Year 7 may wish to take advantage of opportunities to take a diagnostic assessment.
+This assessment is separate from the entrance examination and takes place at the same time as the exams for entry into Year 5 and Year 6.
+Students taking the diagnostic assessment will still need to sit the entrance examination for the required year of entry in January with all registered candidates.

 Taster day and interview

 Registered candidates will be invited to spend a 'taster' day at St Helen’s as part of the entrance examination process.
 Taster days take place in the autumn term of Year 6, throughout October, November and December.
 The day will take the form of a normal school day and will include lessons in known and new subjects.
-There will also be an opportunity to meet students already at St Helen’s and the Headmistress will meet girls individually throughout the day.
-The day will end with girls breaking into groups of five or six for an informal discussion with a senior member of staff.
+There will also be an opportunity to meet students already at St Helen’s and the Headmistress will meet students individually throughout the day.
+The day will end with students breaking into groups of five or six for an informal discussion with a senior member of staff.

-The School’s main entrance assessment is normally taken in January of the year in which the girl is 11 years of age by 1 September.
-Underage candidates can be accepted on the recommendation of their present Headteacher.
+The School’s main entrance assessment is normally taken in January of the year in which the student is 11 years of age by 1 September.
+Underage candidates may be considered at the discretion od the Headmistress.
 No special preparation is necessary.
 Places are allocated on performance in the written papers, current Headteacher’s reference and report.